-- PBS NOVA's Universe Revealed Series.
-Episodes include "Age of Stars," "Milky Way," "Alien Worlds," "Black Holes," and "Big Bang."
+- PBS NOVA's The Planets series.
+Episodes include "Inner Worlds", "Mars," "Jupiter," "Saturn," "Ice Worlds."
 Episodes without the compass icon are available for free.
-If there is an episode you are interested in but its paywalled, check back periodically. - PBS NOVA's The Planets series.
-Episodes include "Inner Worlds", "Mars," "Jupiter," "Saturn," and "Ice Worlds" (see above note about paywalled episodes). - Astronomy magazine website.
+If there is an episode you are interested in but its paywalled, check back periodically. - Astronomy magazine website.
 Learn about current events by signing up to their free email newsletter, delivered once a week on Friday.
 Interesting events in the night sky are listed under Observing/The Sky This Week. - Science News website.
 Learn about news across the sciences, including physics and astronomy, by signing up to their free email newsletter delivered once a week on Thursday.